Category Archives: 1984 Movie reviews

 Grade: B

-It would make a great companion piece to Black Christmas (1974), clearly a superior film, but both containing eerily similar musical scores, the former updated with electronic beats for the 1980s.
+It would make a great companion piece to Black Christmas (1974), a superior film, but both contain eerily similar musical scores, the former updated with electronic beats for the 1980s.

 Nonetheless, the film was unceremoniously yanked from theaters after parents expressed fear that their kids might be traumatized by the film.
 Silent Night, Deadly Night has graduated to cult-classic status and is entertaining, perhaps embracing its derision instead of running from it.